Feminist constructivism: Communication between the theories

 Constructivism is a theory of knowledge which argues that humans generate knowledge and meaning through world interactions and ideas.
 Constructivists argue that international life is social, resulting from the ways people interact with each other (i.e. talk, follow norms, create rules, etc.).
 While there are similarities, feminist constructivists view relationships of power differently than traditional constructivists.
 Power and gender are considered "integral elements in processes of construction," where as traditionalists believe power to be external.
 Feminist constructivists argue that the lack of problematization research as a social process of construction is logically inconsistent "with an ontology of becoming."
 They also believe that differences between men and women, other than anatomical differences, were constructed due to socialization and cultural training.
 However, there are criticisms that take place between interactions of feminism with constructivism.
 Many feminists do not agree with constructivism as an alternative middle ground due to most constructivists ignoring feminist literature and gender analysis.
 It's also pointed out that constructivism lacks the tools to explain how gender and power in politics influence each other, due to the social construction of power being under theorized.

+Feminist constructivism critiques traditional constructivist approaches for acknowledging the social construction of political realities while often neglecting to integrate gender as a central analytical category.
+Additionally, constructivist scholarship is frequently criticized for its lack of an explicit political agenda, in contrast to feminist literature, which actively seeks to address and challenge gender-based inequalities.

+However, feminist constructivists argue that ideas about gender profoundly shape political outcomes by influencing norms surrounding conflict, humanitarian practices, and institutional policies.
+By integrating these insights, feminist constructivism broadens both constructivist and feminist frameworks, emphasizing the importance of analyzing how gendered power hierarchies are constructed, sustained, and contested within political systems.
+This approach provides a critical lens to uncover the deep interconnections between gendered norms, power dynamics, and international relations.